Travel Alerts & Warnings

 - Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.

-Read the country information page for additional information on travel to Saint Vincent and the Grenadines.
+Read the country information page for additional information on travel to Mozambique.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.